What is the Quit India Movement?

 1. Declaration of the Movement by Congress (8 August 1942)

-In this historic meeting, major leaders such as Pandit Jawaharlal Nehru, Sardar Patel, Maulana Azad, Rajendra Prasad and Acharya Kripalani participated.
+In this historic meeting, major leaders such as Pandit Jawaharlal Nehru, Sardar Patel,

 Gandhiji firmly declared that the time had come for Indians to fight till the end for their rights.
-Congress unanimously supported the movement and officially declared it as the Quit India Movement.

-Gandhiji urged the public to follow the path of non-violence, stop cooperating with the British, and be prepared to sacrifice for Swaraj.
-The British immediately sensed that this movement could be a serious challenge to their rule.
+and be prepared to sacrifice for Swaraj.
+The British immediately sensed that this movement could

 2. Arrest of Gandhiji and Other Leaders (9 August 1942)

-Soon after the announcement, the British government reacted by arresting major Congress leaders including Mahatma Gandhi, Jawaharlal Nehru, Sardar Patel and Maulana Azad.
 Gandhiji was put under house arrest at the Aga Khan Palace in Pune.

-The Congress party was declared illegal and the government adopted suppressive measures.
-Despite the arrest of leaders, the public continued the movement on its own.
+Despite the arrest of leaders, the movement continued on its own.

 3. Spread of the Movement Across the Country

 After the arrests, the movement spread nationwide.
-People attacked railway stations, post offices and government buildings.
-Students boycotted schools and colleges, leading anti-British demonstrations.
+People attacked railway stations, post offices

 Parallel governments were formed in several places:

-- Satara (Maharashtra) – Nana Patil established a parallel government.
+- Satara (Maharashtra) – Nana Patil established a parallel Government.

 - Ballia (Uttar Pradesh) – Chittu Pandey expelled British officials.

-- Midnapore (Bengal) – A parallel administration was created.
+- Midnapore (Bengal) – A parallel Administration was created.

 To suppress the movement, the British used police and the army, committing widespread atrocities.
-Yet the people's courage remained unbroken.

 Conclusion